VeerpalBrar/VeerpalBrar.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-### About Me

-The Boring About Me: I'm a computer science student at the University of Toronto.
+<b>The Boring About Me:</b> I'm a computer science student at the University of Toronto.
 I'm familiar with Python, JavaScript, HTML, CSS and I'm in teh process of learning node.js and flask.

 The Interesting About Me: I'm a curious coder interested in more things then I have time to learn.